 Western military intervention in Libya will work only if Libyans are on board.
 It's time for a political strategy.

-- By Mattia ToaldoMattia Toaldo is a Senior Policy Fellow at the European Council on Foreign Relations.
+- By Mattia ToaldoMattia Toaldo is a senior policy fellow in the Middle East and North Africa program at the European Council on Foreign Relations.

 On February 19, the U.S. struck an Islamic State training camp in the Libyan city of Sabratha, killing dozens of fighters and two Serbian diplomats who had been kidnapped by the group.
 The news should not be viewed as some kind of escalation.
 Such strikes — of which there have been several in recent months — are part of a limited, “informal” war against Al Qaeda and the Islamic State in Libya that the U.S. has been conducting for some time.